TalTechRobotiklubi/PacMan-PisiBot/README.md

 * Pisibot v6 electronics+drivers: Märtin Laanemets

 ## IMPORTANT -- About dependencies
-This code depends on the Robotics Club pisibot drivers that are not included in this repository.
+This code depends on the Robotics Club Pisibot drivers (written by Rain Ellermaa and other TTÜ Robotiklubi members) that are not included in this repository.
 If you want to build the repository, include the dependencies in a folder called "drivers".

 ## About compiling
 To compile run the following commands: